 Confidential Information

-Any information of a commercially sensitive nature exchanged between the parties under this Agreement or during the negotiations preceding this Agreement is confidential information.
+Any information of a commercially sensitive nature exchanged between the parties under this Agreement or during the negotiations preceding this Agreement is confidential information for the purposes of the NER.
 The SRAS Provider consents to the disclosure of that information by AEMO to the extent reasonably necessary for the purposes of assessing the viability of SRAS, preparing restart plans, training in power system emergency response and in the delivery of SRAS, or any other obligation of AEMO under the NER.

 No other Representations or Warranties